FAFSA Changes – What’s New

 "FAFSA position" becomes private

 The FAFSA allows you to select up to 10 different schools with which to share your financial information.
 Previously, the schools included on your FAFSA were allowed to view all of the schools you listed, thus revealing what's commonly known as the "FAFSA position."
 This stirred concerns of universities using this information to influence admissions decisions and financial aid awards.
-Effective this year, in order to prevent any possible influence, the school list will no longer be shared with universities.
+Currently, in order to prevent any possible influence, the school list will no longer be shared with universities.

 What's happening with the Perkins Loan Program?